 As a CFA exam candidate, I achieved the holy grail: I’m lucky enough as a candidate to have passed my CFA exams the first times I attempted them.

-Being a man who acts on instincts, I decided to sign up for the Level I CFA exam around September.
+Being a man who acts on instincts, I decided to sign up for the CFA Level 1 around September.
 I believe it was days before the official deadline – hence the start of my journey.

 Now that I had the guide and a timetable I was ready to begin the uphill challenge.

 How I approached the CFA exam syllabus